These easy Frozen Chocolate Banana Bites are the healthiest frozen dessert you will ever make.

 Now that the bananas are hard enough prepare the chocolate dip.

 In a microwave-safe bowl, add chocolate chips and coconut oil.
-Then, microwave by 30-second bursts, stirring between each until the chocolate has completely melted.
+Then, microwave in 30-second bursts, stirring between each until the chocolate has completely melted.

 Finally, dip the frozen peanut butter banana bites into the melted chocolate using two forks to hold them.